The Wanamaker Organ and Light Show: A Philadelphia Holiday Tradition

 The Holiday Light Show

-With a 3-story magic Christmas tree and a light show that extends up to the atrium’s arched ceiling, the holiday light show has been delighting children and adults alike since it was introduced in 1956.
+With a 3-story magic Christmas tree and an intricate lighting display that extends up to the atrium’s arched ceiling, the holiday light show has been delighting children and adults alike since it was introduced in 1956.

 A combination of music, lights, and narration, the show draws everyone in the store together when it overtakes the store every even hour on the hour during the holiday season.